spiral/docs/templater/basics.md

 </html>
 ```

-We can now create new layout with navigation realted html, we can call it "layouts/navigation":
+Now we can create  new layout with navigation related to the html.
+We can call it "layouts/navigation":

 ```html
 <extends:layouts.basic/>